John Shepherd, CEO of Trailblazers Mentoring

 This covers the costs to mentor one young offender for an entire year

 This covers our expenses to operate in all 4 prisons for 1 day.

 This covers the travel expenses for a mentee to meet up with their mentor for up to 6 months after their release.

 Every donation we receive helps to make a difference, however big or small the amount.
-Our JustGiving page allows you to make individual donations or donate a regular monthly amount.
+You can support us in a number of ways:

-To make a donation or to pay for sponsorship, please click here to visit our JustGiving page
+To make a one-off or regular monthly donation, or to pay for sponsorship please click here to visit our JustGiving page

 Jobs and other post-release opportunities